Saurabh-29/Waveglow_Inference_in_CUDA/README.md

 WaveGlow is implemented using only a single network, trained using only a single cost function: maximizing the likelihood of the training data, which makes the training procedure simple and stable.

-Paper claims that  *in full-precision* (32 bit float) waveglow produces speech at the 500kHz on V100 but typically it is about **300-325kHz** with pytorch's implementation and **400-420kHz** using our implementation.
+Paper claims that  *in full-precision* (32 bit float) waveglow produces speech at the 500kHz on V100 but typically it is about **300-325kHz** with pytorch's implementation and **400-420kHz** using our implementation in full precision and around **1000kHz** using TensorCore in full precision.

 # Repository Structure